yutotakano/SimpleRayTracerHS/README.md

 ## Credits

-All textures are either hand-drawn (by me), free stock images (from Pixabay), or screenshots with faces blurred and names changed.
+All textures are either hand-drawn (by me), stock images, or screenshots with faces blurred and names changed.